MCPCapital/HarmonizeProject/README.md

 Download the latest scripts via:
 `git clone https://github.com/MCPCapital/harmonizeproject`
+`cd harmonizeproject`

-**NEW!** To install all relevant dependencies, run ./setup.sh as root or by using sudo.
-Expect this to take up about 500MB, and up to an hour.
-If this does not work for you, (it is a work in progress at the moment) please follow the instructions below.
+**NEW!** To install all relevant dependencies, run ./setup.sh as root or by using sudo. **Be sure to watch for errors!** Expect this to take up about 500MB, and up to an hour.
+If this does not work for you or your encounter errors, (it is a work in progress at the moment) please follow the instructions below.

 Installing APT Dependencies: (Use sudo or run as root.)
 ```